limyansky/personal_website/_drafts/A-Guessing-Game-with-GPT2.md

 ```

 Overall, I was really pleased with these fake titles.
-Here is a rough measure of my guessing performance, after 20 rounds of each category:
+Here is a rough measure of my guessing performance after 20 rounds of each category:

 | Test | My Performance |
 |------|---------------:|